March 31st 2014

 In October 1933, Paramount released a newsreel describing how several women had suffered corneal damaged from using an ‘eyelash beautifier’.

 As the skin ages it thins and wrinkles.
 To some early observers this was due to a decline in subcutaneous fat, causing the skin to fall into folds.

 The first commercial stearate cream was introduced in 1892 when Burroughs Wellcome began manufacturing Hazeline Snow.

 July 19th 2010

-Given the long association between a pale, flawless complexion, red cheeks and lips with European ideals of health and beauty, it is not surprising that red coloured cosmetics have a extended history of use.
+Given the long association between red cheeks and lips with European ideals of health and beauty, it is not surprising that red coloured cosmetics have an extended history of use.

 May 17th 2010

 Nineteenth century physicians knew that hair grew from a ‘pulp’ at the base of the hair follicle and that eliminating it would permanently remove the hair.